Portiloop/portiloop-software/README.md

 :warning: : The portiloop software will not work if you ignore this step.
 The software is developed for version 5.0 Eagle (Dec 2020), downloadable [here](https://dl.google.com/coral/mendel/excelsior/excelsior-eagle-20201210233645.zip)

+:warning: If at any point you brick your Portiloop (i.e., if the power light gets stuck on orange and never turns green, most likely because you failed to turn the Coral off gracefully), the only solution is to reflash the Coral with the force fastboot method, using a female-to-male jumper wire as described [here](https://gweb-coral-full.uc.r.appspot.com/docs/dev-board-mini/reflash/#force-boot-into-fastboot-mode).
+We also recommend that you wipe out the content of the home folder by executing `bash flash.sh -H` instead of executing `bash flash.sh` at the end of these instructions.

 ### Accessing the Google Coral